 Rotavirus is often diagnosed based on symptoms and a physical exam.
 A stool sample may be analyzed in a lab to confirm the diagnosis.

 There's no specific treatment for a rotavirus infection.
 Antibiotics won't help a rotavirus infection.
 Usually, the infection resolves within three to eight days.
 Preventing dehydration is the biggest concern.

 To prevent dehydration while the virus runs it course, drink plenty of fluids.
-If your child has severe diarrhea, offer an oral rehydration fluid such as Pedialyte — especially if the diarrhea lasts longer than a few days.
+If your child has severe diarrhea, ask your doctor about offering an oral rehydration fluid such as Pedialyte — especially if the diarrhea lasts longer than a few days.
 For children, a rehydration fluid can replace lost minerals more effectively than can water or other liquids.
 Severe dehydration may require intravenous fluids in the hospital.

 Lifestyle and home remedies